jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 For a related *list item* extension procedures of assignment and retrieval are delegated to the list, because the assignment and retrieval procedure extensions are the same for every item in the list.

 At first there was the idea, that a related list item could get the same behavior as a related item.
-The reason why a related *list item* is not the same as a related *item*, is because a related *list* *item* does not define its own decoration with procedures.
+The reason why a related *list item* is not the same as a related *item*, is because a related *list* *item* might not define its own decoration with procedures.
 The decoration of the assignment and retrieval of the a related list item is delegated to the related list and is the same for all the items in the list.

 -----